nstanford5/ticket-sales/ticket-sales.md

 md5: d2b60e84f70854bc18c26764bdcaf1aa
 range: 24-35
 ```
-- Line 24 creates a promise with the Admin contract handle
+- Line 24 creates a promise with the Admin contract handle.
-- Lines 25-28 specify the parameters of our sale
+- Lines 25-28 specify the parameters of our sale.
-- Line 30 defines our `launched` function, which starts the chain of API calls to our contract with `startBuyers()`
+- Line 30 defines our `launched` function, which starts the chain of API calls to our contract with `startBuyers()`.
-- Line 35 is useful to note our test suite reached its exit normally
+- Line 35 is useful to note our test suite reached its exit normally.

 Our frontend test suite (`mjs`) is now caught up to our Reach (`rsh`) file.